chrismarget/dcos-docs/1.9/usage/cli/command-reference.md

             Remove a group.
         group update
             Update a group.
+        pod add
+            Create a new pod.
+        pod list
+            List the deployed pods.
+        pod remove
+            Remove a pod.
+        pod show
+            Display detailed information for a specific pod. pod update
+            Update a pod.
         task list
-            Print a list of all tasks.
+            List all tasks.
-        task show
+        task stop
+            Stop a task.
+Wipe persistent data if `--wipe` is set. task show
-            Print a specific task.
+            List a specific task.

     Options:
         --app-version=<app-version>